JosephLai241/URS/README.md

  ![Multiple flags](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/assets/Screenshots/multiple_flags.png)

  The program will then print the title, check if the subreddit exists, then print out the scraping settings.
-If you enter subreddit(s) that do not exist, a list of the non-existent subreddit(s) will be printed.
+If you enter subreddit(s) that do not exist, a list of the invalid subreddit(s) will be printed.

  ![Settings](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/assets/Screenshots/subs_settings.png)